3mdeb/news-and-ideas/post.md

 ![](http://3mdeb.com/wp-content/uploads/2017/10/web_browser_control.png)

 I hope that instruction of installation process is sufficient, so I will not duplicate the description.
-Take a few minutes for prepare the pin configuration and restart gpio server:
+Take a few minutes to prepare the pin configuration and restart gpio server:

 ```